Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 Meals: B, L, D.

-The trail continues along the Cusichaca River and follows it upstream on a gradual climb leaving behind the Urubamba valley and a magnificent view of snow capped Mount Veronica (18,865'), the highest peak in the Cordillera Urubamba.
-We reach the Quechua village of Huayllabamba at 9,650 feet, the last inhabited village on the Inca trail.
+The trail continues along the Cusichaca River and follows it upstream on a gradual climb leaving behind the Urubamba valley and a magnificent view of snow-capped Mount Veronica (18,865'), the highest peak in the Cordillera Urubamba.
+We reach the Quechua village of Wayllabamba at 9,680 feet, the last inhabited village on the Inca trail.

 Entering spectacular Llulluchayoc gorge, the trail becomes steeper.
 We continue our uphill climb through a thick, mossy forest, before emerging into a large meadow - Llulluchapampa high above the tree line.
 We camp for the night at about 12,450 feet.